dhth/omm/README.md

 EOF
 ```

+Tip: Vim users can import tasks into omm by making a visual selection and
+running `:'<,'>!omm import<CR>`.

 ### Adding a single task

 When an argument is passed to `omm`, it saves it as a task, instead of opening